andybalaam/freeguide/xmltv/README.txt

 * Known problems

-Due to prerequisite problems, EXE support is not currently available for tv_grab_jp and tv_grab_il.
+Due to prerequisite problems, EXE support is not currently available for tv_grab_jp and tv_grab_is.
 If you need that, you'll need to install Perl and the necessary modules and use the full distribution.

 Some Win98 users get errors in Perl58.dll when running tv_grab_na_dd.
 See